The Enfranchisement & Right to Manage Awards 2024

 Jonathan Channing

 Jonathan is a property management consultant specialising in all matters ‘block management’.
 He works with RMCs and RTMs, managing agents, and talented suppliers to the industry.
 And to ensure he can consider issues from all angles, he is an RMC director twice over in London and Herts respectively.
-A fellow of the IRPM and pro-bono Honorary Consultant to the FPRA, Jonathan enjoys a helicopter view of the sector and is in a strong position to assist and guide all stakeholders in making sustainably good decisions.
+A fellow of the TPI and pro-bono Honorary Consultant to the FPRA, Jonathan enjoys a helicopter view of the sector and is in a strong position to assist and guide all stakeholders in making sustainably good decisions.

 Mairéad Carroll